 Succulents and cacti are very popular for indoor plants now.
 Head to the greenhouse at the back of the shop where you will find a selection including Yuccas, Mother in Law’s Tongue and other lush green options.
 On the shelves are plant pots which include bright pink and lime green to brighten up your home.

 Outdoor pots include handmade ceramic pots, terracotta pots and glazed pots.
-If you want rustic versions try the wooden barrels and wooden window boxes.
-For a contemporary vibe, try the fibreclay, polyterra, zinc and galvanized materials.
+If you want rustic versions to try the wooden barrels and wooden window boxes.
+For a contemporary vibe, try the fibre clay, polyterra, zinc and galvanised materials.

 Keep your eyes open for some fantastic statues which include Zimbabwean animals created from recycled metal.
 Some of these are very large like the elephants, giraffe and the horse while smaller options include birds.
 For those with a tranquil garden, try the Balinese Buddhas instead.

 For larger garden projects, you can buy trellis and fencing which is by timber supplier Zest 4 Leisure.
 Turf stocked is Rolawn Regal, a general-purpose hard-wearing variety called Medallion Premium Grade.
 Bags of soil can also be purchased.